-Law and Other Things is happy to announce that we are hosting an international blog symposium on India and Global Decline in Democracies as a part of our New Scholarship initiative.
+Over the last few months, Law and Other Things has had the opportunity to host an international blog symposium on India and Global Decline in Democracies as a part of our New Scholarship initiative.

-We will be discussing Professor Tarunabh Khaitan’s article “Killing a Constitution with a Thousand Cuts: Executive Aggrandizement and Party-State Fusion in India” which focuses on decline of the Indian democracy with international scholars to facilitate a discussion on comparative constitutional law.
-In this roundtable, we will be focusing on the global trends of weakening of the democratic apparatus in constitutional democracies by inviting prominent constitutional law scholars from Australia, Hungary, Israel, South Africa, Sri Lanka, and United States of America.
+We discussed Professor Tarunabh Khaitan’s article “Killing a Constitution with a Thousand Cuts: Executive Aggrandizement and Party-State Fusion in India” which focuses on decline of the Indian democracy with international scholars to facilitate a discussion on comparative constitutional law.
+In this roundtable, we focused on the global trends of weakening of the democratic apparatus in constitutional democracies along with prominent constitutional law scholars from Australia, Hungary, Israel, South Africa, Sri Lanka, and United States of America.

 - Introductory Piece by Tarunabh Khaitan (Oxford University)